xxxVIKTORxxx/Noise-encryptor-decryptor/README.md

 in plans:
 * Add a full-words-dictionary for different languages for searching a met of words
 * Add a two-level encryption like with ceaser-chipser before the noise-encoder, and the same for decoder

+___
+* Inplement this for steganography with pics/images files, music/sound files, etc